Recently, someone asked me if you can do

-But how do you pick the best longboard for doing tricks?
+But how do you pick the best longboard specifically for tricks?
 The answer depends on the type of tricks you want to do.
 The following longboards are among the best for these 3 styles of tricks:

 - The Landyachtz ATV: this Hybrid board series is ideal for hardcore street and skatepark riding and tricks